seanf316/P3-Reclaim-The-Light/README.md

 # Reclaim The Light

+## **Overview**

 Reclaim The Light is a text based adventure game that includes PVE elements.
-It is loosly based on the Destiny Universe and this is where I drew inspiration from.
+It is loosly based on the Destiny Universe and this is where I drew my inspiration the project.

+The game is aimed at every audience but may be enjoyed alot more by the older generations who grew up with text adventure games and fans of the Destiny universe.

 Developed by Sean Finn.